Xewdy444/PassesDL/README.md

                         Download media from posts in a user's messages -a, --all USERNAME    Download media from posts in a user's feed and messages --urls, --links URLS [URLS ...]
-                        A list of post urls to download media from --file FILE           A file containing a list of post urls to download media from -o, --output OUTPUT   The output directory to save media to --from FROM_TIMESTAMP
+                        A list of post URLs to download media from --file FILE           A file containing a list of post URLs to download media from -o, --output OUTPUT   The output directory to save media to --from FROM_TIMESTAMP
                         The creation timestamp of posts to start downloading media from -t, --to TO_TIMESTAMP
-                        The creation timestamp of posts to stop downloading media --limit LIMIT         The maximum number of posts in the user's feed to download media from -s, --size {small,medium,large}
+                        The creation timestamp of posts to stop downloading media --limit LIMIT         The maximum number of posts in the user's feed or messages to download media from -s, --size {small,medium,large}
                         The size of the images to download -fd, --force-download